perone/covid19analysis/source/brazil.rst

 .. seealso:: This model uses the modelling approach described at :ref:`ICUModelling`.

-**11/April** -- Age distribution of infected cases by time of notification
+**11/April** -- Age distribution of infected cases by time for Porto Alegre/RS
 -------------------------------------------------------------------------------
 This plot shows the age (binned in steps of 5) distribution of infected cases by the time of notification (y-axis).
 Data until Apr 10th 2020.